tomodachi-north/cobol-podcast-player/README.md

-This project was inspired by **[Área de Transferência (ADT)](https://gigahertz.fm/podcasts/adt/)**, a Brazilian weekly technology podcast — *"um podcast semanal sobre tecnologia, feito por 4 podcasters que já respiram o assunto diariamente"* — hosted by Marcus Mendes, Guilherme Rambo, Gustavo Faria, and Bruno Casemiro, with new episodes every Friday covering Apple, AI, and the broader tech industry.
+This project was inspired by **[Área de Transferência (ADT)](https://gigahertz.fm/podcasts/adt/)**, a Brazilian weekly technology podcast — *"um podcast semanal sobre tecnologia, feito por 4 podcasters que já respiram o assunto diariamente"* — hosted by Marcus Mendes, Guilherme Rambo, Gustavo Faria, and Arthur Givigir, with new episodes every Friday covering Apple, AI, and the broader tech industry.

 The spark came from **episode 478, "Humano Cachorroide"**, in which Rambo